 - All wiring should be placed so that they do not create a trip-and-fall hazard.

-As always, we at the Law Firm of Jeremy Rosenthal wish you a Happy Thanksgiving and a great start to the Holiday Season!
+As always, the Denver personal injury lawyers at the Law Firm of Jeremy Rosenthal wish you a Happy Thanksgiving and a great start to the Holiday Season!